 2. Editor's pick: Parrot Anafi FPV Drone Set

 Most full-feature drones include a camera for aerial photography and capturing mementos of your coolest flights.
 However, drone cameras generally only tilt 90° (front-facing and downward-facing), which can greatly limit the type of shots you can record.
-Parrot’s Anafi FPV drone features a camera with a full 180° tilt that can record from high up facing down, or close to the ground facing up.
+Parrot’s Anafi FPV drone features a full 180° tilt camera that can record from high up facing down, or close to the ground facing up.

-As with many models in its price range ($700 to $900), the Anafi FPV is capable of recording 4K video.
+As with many models in its price range ($700 to $1,000), the Anafi FPV is capable of recording 4K video.
 It features a zoom of up to 4x magnification, though many users report the video quality suffers if zoomed in past 2x.
-It also has a “dolly” mode, which allows you to take impressive Alfred Hitchcock-style videos with just the push of a button.
+It also has a “dolly” mode, allowing you to take impressive Alfred Hitchcock-style videos with just the push of a button.

 Given that this is considered a “budget” camera drone (under $1,000), it lacks some ease-of-use features that are helpful to beginners, specifically an obstacle-detection mode.
 This means that pilots will have to be extra careful when attempting elaborate video shots to avoid permanently damaging the drone.
-It’s also important to keep an eye on the drone’s flight time, since is up to 25 minutes.
+It’s also important to watch the drone’s flight time since it is up to 25 minutes.
 That's on the lower end of flight time for comparable models (30 to 35 minutes).

 3. Best for low prices: DJI Mini 2 Foldable Drone Quadcopter